ctrlplusb/easy-peasy/README.md

 ### reducer(fn)

-Declares a section of state that is derived via the given selector function.
+Declares a section of state to be calculated via a "standard" reducer function - as typical in Redux.
 This was specifically added to allow for integrations with existing libraries, or legacy Redux code.

 Some 3rd party libraries, for example [`connected-react-router`](https://github.com/supasate/connected-react-router), require you to attach a reducer that they provide to your state.
 This helper will you achieve this.